 To register for a Sturgis Library CLAMS card, stop by the library with a piece of valid identification showing your current address.
-To register by mail, fax, or email, print this form and follow the instructions on the form.

 The Sturgis Library loans books, movies on DVD, audio books, music on CD, magazines, museum passes, jigsaw puzzles, and unique items in our Library of Things.
 We also loan downloadable e-books and audiobooks.

 Most books, music, audiobooks, and magazines circulate for 2 weeks, and most movies circulate for 1 week — some series circulate for 2.
 Items renews automatically up to three times as long as no one is waiting for them.
 There are some exceptions to these rules.